Battle of Stalingrad: Operation Winter Storm

-Three days later, when the first trainload of Raus's division steamed into Kotelnikovo station to unload, his troops were greeted by "a hail of shells" from Soviet batteries.
-"As quick as lightning, the Panzergrenadiers jumped from their wagons.
-But already the enemy was attacking the station with their battle-cries of 'Urrah!'"

 By 18 December, the German Army had pushed to within 48 km (30 mi) of Sixth Army's positions.
 However, the predictable nature of the relief operation brought significant risk for all German forces in the area.
 The starving encircled forces at Stalingrad made no attempt to break out or link up with Manstein's advance.
 Some German officers requested that Paulus defy Hitler's orders to stand fast and instead attempt to break out of the Stalingrad pocket.
 Paulus refused, concerned about the Red Army attacks on the flank of Army Group Don and Army Group B in their advance on Rostov-on-Don, "an early abandonment" of Stalingrad "would result in the destruction of Army Group A in the Caucasus", and the fact that his 6th Army tanks only had fuel for a 30 km advance towards Hoth's spearhead, a futile effort if they did not receive assurance of resupply by air.
 Of his questions to Army Group Don, Paulus was told, "Wait, implement Operation 'Thunderclap' only on explicit orders!" – Operation Thunderclap being the code word initiating the breakout.